-In popular myth, Columbus is the very symbol of European greed and genocidal imperialism.
+In popular myth, Christopher Columbus is the symbol of European greed and genocidal imperialism.
 In reality, he was a dedicated Christian concerned first and foremost with serving God and his fellow man.

-Peering into the future, Christopher Columbus (1451-1506) could not have anticipated the ingratitude and outright contempt shown by modern man toward his discovery and exploration of the New World.
-Few see him as he really was: a devout Catholic concerned for the eternal salvation of the indigenous peoples he encountered.
-Rather, it has become fashionable to slander him as deliberately genocidal, a symbol of European imperialism, a bringer of destruction, enslavement, and death to the happy and prosperous people of the Americas.
+Peering into the future, Columbus (1451-1506) could not have anticipated the ingratitude and outright contempt shown by modern man toward his discovery and exploration of the New World.
+It has become fashionable to view him not as a devout Catholic concerned for the eternal salvation of the indigenous peoples he encountered but rather as deliberately genocidal: a symbol of European imperialism1 and a bringer of destruction, enslavement, and death to the happy and prosperous people of the Americas.2

 In the United States, the vitriol directed against Columbus produces annual protests every Columbus Day.
-Some want to abolish it as a federal holiday, and several cities already refuse to acknowledge it and celebrate instead “Indigenous Peoples Day.”
+Some want to abolish it as a federal holiday, and a growing number of cities and states already refuse to acknowledge it and celebrate instead “Indigenous Peoples Day.”3